Bujantai

+Life

 Bujantai was descended from Nacibulu (納奇卜祿), the ancestor of the Nara lineages of Ula and Hada.
 Tradition spoke of Nacibulu as having attracted the attention of some Mongols who desired to make him subservient to them.
 When the Mongols attempted to capture him, however, he successfully subdued them, and when they shouted to inquire his name he responded with a defiant challenge, "Nara".
 In this manner the important Nara clan is supposed to have received its name.
 Nacibulu settled near modern Jilin on the Sungari river, which was often called simply the Ula, or "the river".
 There he became a successful hunter and trapper who attracted many followers.
 Several generations later, two brothers among his descendants, Kesina (克什納) and Gudui Juyan (古對珠延), became the ancestors of the Hada and Ula branches of the Nara clan.
 Buyan (布延), grandson of Gudui juyan, fortified the settlement on the Sungari and named himself beile of the Ula tribe.
 Two of his grandsons were Mantai (滿泰) and Bujantai, both of whom would succeed to the position of beile of the Ula.